kubernetes-analysis/kubernetes-analysis/blog.md

 ![labels-by-group-all-top-25](assets/labels-by-group-all-top-25.svg)

 It looks like that `sig/`, `kind/` and `area/` labels are pretty common.
-Something like `size/` can be ignored for now, because these labels get automatically applied based on the amount of the code changes for a pull request.
-We said that we want to focus on release notes as input data, which means that we have to check-out the distribution of the labels for the PRs.
-The top 25 labels on pull requests are:
+Something like `size/` can be ignored for now because these labels are automatically applied based on the amount of the code changes for a pull request.
+We said that we want to focus on release notes as input data, which means that we have to check out the distribution of the labels for the PRs.
+This means that the top 25 labels on pull requests are:

 ```
 > ./main analyze --labels-by-name --pull-requests